 4. VOC-Free Paint

 Almost the same as ordinary paints, but without the VOCs.
-VOC-free paint tends to be more expensive than a comparible standard paint.
+VOC-free paint tends to be more expensive than a comparable standard paint.